-Bangladesh Tour of West Indies 2022 | BDCricTime
+BDCrictime

 Live: Bangladesh to bowl as Nasum debuts

 Bangladesh captain Tamim Iqbal has won the toss and decided to field in the first ODI of the three match series against West Indies.
-The Tigers have handed a debut to Nasum Ahmed.TRead Full Article
+The Tigers have handed a debut to Nasum Ahmed.T

-Bangladesh look to win their first match of the tour against West Indies

-Bangladesh will be taking on West Indies in the first ODI of the three match series.
-It has been a rough tour for the Tigers so far, as they lost every completed match so far.
-HoweRead Full Article